PaulBraetz/IdeaBox/README.md

 # IdeaBox
-Where Ideas Go To Collect Dust
+Where Ideas Go To Collect Dust.

 PRs will be considered for dust collection.

 Currently in the box:
 - Blazor component live preview (akin to storybook)
 - AI assistant/client with caching & semantic search